-Who’d have thought that every generation would turn to the internet and social media to keep in touch?
-With social distancing leaving us apart from friends, family and the clubs we love, people are becoming more and more creative in their ways of spending time together.
-With such amazing technology at your fingertips, like video calling, these things are easier to do than you think.
+With social distancing keeping us apart from friends, family and the clubs we love, people are becoming more and more creative in their ways of spending time together.
+And with technology such as video calling at our fingertips, these things are easier to do than you think.

 We have some great ideas to keep you occupied and help you get online to keep telling your stories, laughing with friends and even playing your favourite games.

 We’re happier after a video call than a phone call

 Apps like FaceTime and Zoom make it easy to have an online video call with friends and family and actually see their faces.
 Professor Sophie Scott, Director of the Institute of Cognitive Neuroscience at University College London, told Sky News that “it’s been proven that video calling is just as good at making you feel as happy as a face-to-face conversation”.
 They found it was better than a phone call and more beneficial than a text or email.
 Though these are still brilliant ways to connect.